AirTrain JFK: Plan for direct rail connection

+Early plans

 The first proposal for a direct rail link to JFK Airport was made in the mid-1940s, when a rail line was proposed for the median of the Van Wyck Expressway, connecting Midtown Manhattan with the airport.
 New York City parks commissioner Robert Moses, at the time an influential urban planner in the New York City area, refused to consider the idea.
 In 1968, the Metropolitan Transportation Authority (MTA) suggested extending the Long Island Rail Road (LIRR) to the airport as part of the Program for Action, an ambitious transportation expansion program for the New York City area.
 Ultimately, the rail link was canceled altogether due to the New York City fiscal crisis of 1975.
 Another proposal, made by the Port Authority of New York and New Jersey in 1987, called for a rail line to connect all of JFK Airport's terminals with a new $500 million transportation center.
 The Port Authority withdrew its plans in 1990 after airlines objected that they could not fund the proposal.

 In 1978, the MTA started operating the JFK Express, a premium-fare New York City Subway service that connected Midtown Manhattan to the Howard Beach–JFK Airport station.
 The route carried subway passengers to the Howard Beach station, where passengers would ride shuttle buses to the airport.
 The shuttle buses transported passengers between the different airport terminals within JFK's Central Terminal Area, as well as between Howard Beach and the terminals.
 The JFK Express service was unpopular with passengers because of its high cost, and because the buses often got stuck in traffic.
 The service was ultimately canceled in 1990.